(256) 265-8077 | Send an email

 Amy George serves as Director of Community and Government Relations for the Foundation.
 She works with corporate and government donors, and oversees the Foundation’s grants program and community engagement strategy.

-Amy is a member of the Huntsville Committee of 100, and has served on several non-profit boards including Hospice Family Care, American Heart Association and Girls, Inc., along with the board of her local church.
+Amy is a member of the Huntsville Committee of 100 and of Momentum Executive Leadership program, Huntsville Class 2.
+She has served on several non-profit boards including Hospice Family Care, American Heart Association and Girls, Inc., along with the board of her local church.
 She is a graduate of Leadership Huntsville’s Management Academy (class 12) and Focus (class 10).
 As a journalist, she was awarded Best Specialized Reporter in 2004 by the Alabama Associated Press and Best Television Religion Reporter in a Local Market by the Religion Newswriters Association.
 She has also received community service awards from Volunteers of America and the Interfaith Mission Service of Huntsville.

 Amy was born and raised in Muscle Shoals and graduated cum laude from The University of Alabama with a degree in Telecommunication and Film and a minor in English and Political Science.
 Amy is at her happiest when she’s traveling to new places with Chris, and their daughters, Ann Catherine and Lily Baker, or when she’s lost in a good book.